ansys/scade-guitools/doc/source/user-guide/index.rst

 The first column contains labels and the second one contains edit areas.
-The :mod:`csts <ansys.scade.guitools.csts>` module provides metrics, considered as guidelines for building consistent forms, such as:
+The :mod:`csts <ansys.scade.guitools.csts>` module provides metrics, considered as guidelines to build consistent forms, such as:

 * Margins
 * Vertical offset for lines